aws-samples/sample-q-index-cross-account-access/README.md

 ## Overview

+[Amazon Q index for ISVs](https://aws.amazon.com/q/software-provider/) is a capability that enables ISVs to access customers' enterprise data through Amazon Q Index to enhance their SaaS solutions with generative AI experiences.
+The service enables ISVs to utilize customers' Retrieval Augmented Generation (RAG) data in a novel approach compared to traditional connector-based data source integration.
+The service includes key features such as multi-tenancy isolation within the Amazon Q Index and direct API access through [Search Relevant Content API](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/isv-calling-api-idc.html) for headless Amazon Q Business implementation.
+These capabilities support authenticated user experiences and enable ISVs to enrich their own generative AI applications and enhance end-user experiences.

+How does an ISV’s access to customers’ Amazon Q index data work?
+The process involves three simple steps:

+1. The ISV registers with AWS a data accessor.
+2. The customer adds that ISV as a data accessor to enable access to their index.
+3. The ISV can then query the customer’s index through cross-account Search Relevant Content API requests.

-This CDK application demonstrates cross-account data retrieval functionality for Amazon Q index using AWS IAM Identity Center (IDC) authentication setup on Amazon Q Business.
-The application implements a step-by-step process for authentication, token generation, and data retrieval through Search Content Retrieval API.
+This solution demonstrates cross-account data retrieval functionality for Amazon Q Index using AWS IAM Identity Center (IDC) authentication setup on Amazon Q Business.
+The application implements a step-by-step process for user authentication, token generation, obatain temporary credential and data retrieval through Search Content Retrieval API.

 ![Overall Architecture](assets/overall-architecture.png)